ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Features and settings which can be controlled by an OWA policy include:

-* Third party file provider integration
+* Third party file provider integration.
-* Office 365 group creation
+* Office 365 group creation.
-* Microsoft Satisfaction survey prompts
+* Microsoft Satisfaction survey prompts.

 OWA Policy Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Outlook on the Web | Enabled | OWA will be enabled to allow users to access their email in a flexible manner Third party file provider integration | Disabled | Only Microsoft file providers are approved for integration, no third-party file providers will be configured.
+Outlook on the Web | Enabled | OWA will be enabled to allow users to access their email in a flexible manner.
+Third party file provider integration | Disabled | Only Microsoft file providers are approved for integration, no third-party file providers will be configured.
 This decreases security risk associated with third-party tools.
 Office 365 group creation by users | Disabled | Groups can only be created by administrators, not users.
 This will ensure that the GAL is the most up to date and that there is a consistent naming convention utilised.